First Indochina War: Background

-The Japanese inflicted two billion US dollars' worth (1945 values) of damage, including destruction of industrial plants, 90% of heavy vehicles, motorcycles, and cars, and 16 tons of junks, railways, port installations, and one third of the bridges.
-In the Japanese-imposed famine of 1944–1945, one to two million Vietnamese starved to death in the Red river delta of northern Vietnam.
+The Japanese inflicted two billion US dollars' worth (1945 value) of damage, including destruction of industrial plants, heavy vehicles, motorcycles, cars, junks, railways, port installations, and one third of the bridges.
+In the famine of 1944–1945, one to two million Vietnamese starved to death in the Red River Delta of northern Vietnam.
 The North Vietnamese government accused both France and Japan of the famine.
 By the time the Chinese came to disarm the Japanese, Vietnamese corpses littered the streets of Hanoi.

 In the Declaration of Independence of the Democratic Republic of Vietnam, Ho Chi Minh blamed "the double yoke of the French and the Japanese" for the deaths of "more than two million" Vietnamese.

 American President Franklin D. Roosevelt and General Joseph Stilwell privately opposed continued French rule in Indochina after the war.
 Roosevelt suggested that Chiang Kai-shek place Indochina under Chinese rule; Chiang Kai-shek supposedly replied: "Under no circumstances!"
 Following Roosevelt's death in April 1945, U.S. resistance to French rule weakened.